xgmitt00-220814/Type1toUnicode/README.md

-**This script was originally created to repair encoding in popular Czech hobby magazines.
-If you wish to apply it to other PDF files, please skip to the next chapter.**
+**This script was originally created to repair encoding in popular czech hobby magazines.
+If you wish to apply it to other PDF files, please skip to the [next chapter](#before-you-start).**

 # Oprava textu v časopisech AMARO